majewsky/blog-data/posts/argh-pm.md

 ## How to get a package format right

-Before we get to RPM, let's have a brief look at how a sane package format looks.
+Before we get to RPM, let's have a brief look at how a sane package format looks like.
 I always use the package for `tree(1)` as a sample because it's a small package with just one executable and maybe a manpage that's available on every distribution.

 ```
 $ file -kr tree_1.7.0-3_amd64.deb